elifesciences-publications/noaa-nf/README.md

+### This code is associated with the paper from Crombie et al., "Deep sampling of Hawaiian Caenorhabditis elegans reveals high genetic diversity and admixture with global populations". eLife, 2019. http://dx.doi.org/10.7554/eLife.50465

 # noaa-nf

 Nextflow pipeline to pull weather data from NOAA weather stations around the world by GPS coordinates.
 Specified for Andersen Lab looking at weather surrounding date of isolation of *C. elegans* isotypes.